erik-trantt/my-toy-robot/README.md

 ## Test cases

 There are 80 unit tests, and 6 system tests.
-The system tests include 3 examples provided by the [problem description](./PROBLEM.md), and 3 custom examples.
+The system tests include 3 examples provided by the [original problem description](./PROBLEM.md), and 3 custom examples.

 Data for system tests are stored within `test/data/` folder, for example: